Suggested links

 Substance use disorder can also lead to legal issues, from a DUI to heavy fines and imprisonment.
 The impact of running into legal trouble due to substance use disorder can last for years.

-Not sure if you or your loved one should pursue treatment for substance use disorder?
+Not sure if you or your loved one should look into getting treatment for substance use disorder?
 One option is to request a substance use analysis from a doctor or similar healthcare provider.

 If you are wondering if seeking substance use treatment is right for you, you may also ask yourself the following questions: